West Haven High School

 West Haven High School is a secondary school located in West Haven, Connecticut, which educates students in grades 9–12.
 The mascot of West Haven is the Blue Devil.

 Administration and campus

-As of July 1, 2009, the school principal was Pamela Gardner.
-Her predecessor, Ronald Stancil, Sr., served as principal for ten years.
-West Haven High School enrolls about 1,800 students each year even though it was only designed for 1,500, in contrast to the state average of 524.4.
+The school principal is Robert Bohan.
+West Haven High School enrolls about 1,700 students each year.

 The current campus opened September 1963 at 1 Circle Street (also known as McDonough Plaza).
 Its previous location was the Carl C. Gianotti Jr. High School on Main Street, a building now used as a residential complex.
 Before that, it was on the corner of Center Street and Union Avenue, a building since used as a grammar school and senior housing.

 Academics

 West Haven High School offers various non-core courses, including automotives, wood shop, metal shop, photography, graphic arts, drafting, video production, academics, art, and music courses.
 Among its notable programs are the Theater Workshop, JoAnn Andrees' Pillow Time Theatre and, in music, marching and concert bands, Bel Canto, Camerata and Concert Choir.
 Its chess team has won ten state championships and the school also has a successful mock trial team.